rentruewang/snippets/README.md

 🐍 Python:

-Simple yet beautiful, it's **my favorite language**.
+Simple and beautiful, it's **my favorite language**.
 Besides, it's an awesome glue language that exposes lots of C / C++ libraries, especially in machine learning.
 Really no alternative.
+My favorite scripting language.

 Usage: prototyping, machine learning, scripting, glue language for C++ libraries, not-so-performant solution for quick and easy tools / services

 🦫 Go:

 Simple and easy to use, yet fast.
 Vibrant ecosystem. **Go routines** make it so easy to spawn "threads" and it's perfect for that kind of work.
 Seen as a modern replacement for Java.
-It's also my second favorite language.
+My favorite compiled language.

-Usage: high concurrency stuff, web backend, IO bound CLI tools, performant solution for short-ish running tools / services
+Usage: high concurrency stuff, web backend, IO bound CLI tools (or CLI tools in general), performant solution for short-ish running tools / services

 🛠️ Modern C++ (Old C++, C, Cuda):